 - Bone tumors – Osteosarcoma frequently occurs in the knee and is the second most common type of bone cancer.

 How to Treat Knee Pain

 The type of treatment needed for knee pain will depend on a host of factors, namely what the root cause of your knee pain is.
 As we’ve discussed over the last several months, there have been numerous advances in regenerative medicine as well as a handful of incredible breakthroughs in stem cell therapy research.
 Because of this, we are seeing more innovative and forward-thinking treatments offered to those with both acute and chronic knee pain.
-It is our goal to help you not only manage your pain but find long-term solutions that will provide you with relief.
+As the leading pain management clinic in Frisco, it is our goal to help you not only manage your pain but find long-term solutions that will provide you with relief.
 If you would like to learn more about how stem cell therapy may help with knee pain, please do not hesitate to contact Texas Partners Healthcare Group today.